Outbound Sales Explained: Techniques, Strategies & Best Practices

 The Disadvantages of Outbound Sales

-• Need to target a very large audience to generate a small quantity of quality leads: Since there’s a good chance the majority of the people you’re reaching out to aren’t actively seeking a solution like yours, you’re going to have to connect with a lot of people to find the ones that are.
+• Need to target a vast audience to generate a small number of quality leads: Since there’s a good chance the majority of the people you’re reaching out to aren’t actively seeking a solution like yours, you’re going to have to connect with a lot of people to find the ones that are.

 • Longer sales cycle: Again, since most of the people you’re reaching out to don’t have a pressing need for your solutions, it can take months for it to be the right time for them to buy.